reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 navigate to your Rails application folder.
 Then you can use a Rails generator to build some code for you:

+`rails generate scaffold Post title:string body:text`

+This command can also be written as:

 `rails g scaffold Post title body:text`

+This is because:

+1. `g` is an alias for `generate`
+2. if you do not specify a data type for your attribute (like `string` or `text`), Rails just assumes you want it to be a `string`.

-You'll be presented with something that looks like:
+After running your command, you'll be presented with something that looks like:

 ![Scaffolding posts](/images/guides/scaffolding_posts.png)